One of Louisiana’s hidden treasures can be found on the Northshore, just across Lake Pontchartrain from New Orleans.

 Up close with a zebra at the Global Wildlife Center

 A great start to any day is brunch at Palmettos on the Bayou, a local restaurant right on Bayou Bonfouca.
-Sample local seafood and Cajun delicacies, such as catfish fingerlings, grits and grillades, and bananas Foster.
+Sample Cajun delicacies like boudin and local seafood, such as oysters, crawfish, catfish and shrimp.
 Not only is the food phenomenal, but you can often hear live music during Sunday brunch.

 Tempting oysters paired with a craft cocktail on the Northshore